DaveBackus/Data_Bootcamp_Book/py-fun2.md

 * The `type` function.
 The command `type(x)` tells us what kind of object `x` is.
 Past examples include integers, floating point numbers, and lists.

 * Methods and objects.
-It's common, even standard, in Python to work with objects using methods.
+It's common in Python to work with objects using methods.
 (If these words are confusing, go back to the previous chapter.)
 We apply the method `bar` to the object `foo` by typing `foo.bar`.

 * Tab completion.
 To find the list of methods available for a hypothetical object `x`, type `x.[tab]` in Spyder's IPython console -- or in an IPython notebook -- to get a list.
 That's referred to as "tab completion."